Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Conclusions

-Even though $\rm P_n$ may display a form of oscillatory behaviour in presence of either quickly time-varying or angle-discontinuous sources (such strongly collimated / focused emission), this can be mitigated by increasing $\rm P_n$'s order, at the cost of a lot of computational power (see Appendix \ref{appendixB}) or filtering.
+Even though $\rm P_n$ may display a form of oscillatory behaviour in presence of either quickly time-varying or angle-discontinuous sources (such as strongly collimated / focused emission), this can be mitigated by increasing $\rm P_n$'s order, at the cost of a larger computational cost (complexity in O($(N+1)^2$), see Appendix \ref{appendixB}), or filtering.
 We've shown that models like $\rm P_3$ or $\rm P_5$ might have too low orders to be used in simulations, but that $\rm P_7$ and $\rm P_9$ seem already close to convergence in the tests we've showcased.
-We consider that there is probably no need to push the order further for our simulations, which, in general, fit the model's needs quite well, with their isotropic sources and simple geometry.
+We consider that there is probably no need to push the order further for EoR simulations, which, in general, fit the model's needs quite well, with their isotropic sources and simple geometry.
 However, further tests could be done comparing $\rm P_9$, $\rm P_{11}$, $\rm P_{13}$ and $\rm P_{15}$ to ensure this convergence in more complex environments. \\

-Of course, all the tests presented in this paper were done in a simplified context, with only hydrogen, simplified chemical reactions, and no gravity or hydrodynamics added.
+All the tests presented in this paper were done in a simplified context, with only hydrogen, simplified chemical reactions, and no gravity or hydrodynamics added.
 Knowing that RT already takes up a large part of the computing power and time in current cosmological simulations with the use of $\rm M_1$ as a radiative transfer model, the question of the cost $\rm P_n$ could add to these simulations has to be asked.
 Furthermore, even if we've highlighted some of the starkest differences between $\rm M_1$ and $\rm P_n$, we still need to study these differences and their impact in larger, more complex simulations.
-As such, a comparison should be made between fully fledged cosmological runs with both models to ensure this increased computational costs translates to a significant variation in our final results.\\
+As such, a comparison should be made between fully-fledged cosmological runs with both models to ensure this increased computational costs translates to an actual numerical convergence in our final results.\\